 “All our dreams can come true, if we have the courage to pursue them.”—Walt Disney

-Trends in Online Courses
+Trends in online courses

 So, how has the new opportunity for creating your own digital storefront changed the trends in online courses?

-Top 5 Categores in 2019
+Top 5 categories in 2019

 Back in 2015, the top five course categories were marketing & business, arts & creativity, technology & gaming, health & fitness and personal development.

-Tailored Tutors Course Offerings
+Tailored Tutors course offerings

 The most mysterious and intriguing category here is “other.”
 The categories that we offer in our onboarding survey include academics, arts & creativity, health & fitness, investment & finance, languages, lifestyle, marketing & business, other, personal development, spirituality, and technology & gaming.

-Pro Home Cooks Course
+Pro Home Cooks course

 The way people are consuming information and learning new skills is changing—and so is who they’re willing to pay and learn from.
 No matter how niche the subject of your knowledge is, there could be a demand for it.
 It all comes down to how you build your brand and relationship with your students.

-What We Expect to See by 2025
+What we expect to see by 2025